 Faculty of Fine Arts and Music

-Frederic Kiernan is a PhD candidate in musicology at the Melbourne Conservatorium of Music, the University of Melbourne.
-His PhD research uses methods from the history of emotions, reception study, and music psychology to explore the historical development and present-day consequences of myths about the Bohemian composer Jan Dismas Zelenka (1679–1745).
+Frederic Kiernan completed a PhD in musicology at the Melbourne Conservatorium of Music, the University of Melbourne, in 2019.
+His thesis used methods from musicology, reception study, and the history, psychology and sociology of emotion to explore the historical development and present-day consequences of myths about the Bohemian composer Jan Dismas Zelenka (1679–1745).
 He has published research in the journals Emotions: History, Culture, Society; Context; Clavibus unitis; and in the music encyclopedia Grove Music Online (Oxford University Press).
 He has also published a major critical edition of six of Zelenka’s compositions with A-R Editions (Middleton, WI., 2018).
 Fred has lectured and tutored at the Faculty of Fine Arts and Music since 2010 in the areas of medieval and early-modern music, eighteenth-century music, music criticism, music in everyday life, and the research process for musicians.
 He has also previously worked as a Research Assistant at the ARC Centre of Excellence for the History of Emotions, and was an Endeavour Research Fellow at Martin Luther University (Halle-Wittenberg) in 2015.
 As an editorial committee member of the music journal Context, he is actively involved in academic publishing, and he has previously worked as a Research Consultant on open access within the University of Melbourne library.

 Steering Committee (alphabetical)